 Operating system wise, you need to have either a Pro, Enterprise, or Education version of Windows 10.

-To check if your machine is capable of running a Linux virtual machine, you first need to open the command prompt.
+In order to check if your machine is capable of running a Linux virtual machine, you first need to open the command prompt.

 If all of them say Yes, you’re good to go!

-Enable Hyper-V Virtualization on Windows 10
+Enable Hyper-V on Windows 10

 The Hyper-V takes advantage of a new feature in Windows 10 called Virtual Desktop.
 If you want to learn more about how to use a Virtual Desktop to toggle between multiple desktops in your work space, check out our article about it.